AlexandrShevchenko1/dwh/hm_1/README.md

 I populated db with sample data and run the `SELECT * FROM airport_passenger_traffic;`.
 Script and replication were working as expected.

+Some lines of code to enable replication used from course on YT https://www.youtube.com/playlist?list=PLHq1uqvAteVsnMSMVp-Tcb0MSBVKQ7GLg